 Many cocktail meatball recipes call for grape jelly, but not this one!
 Instead, we’re making a homemade sauce with just 6 simple ingredients (and you’ve likely got most of them on hand already).

 Are you planning a big get-together for Christmas, Thanksgiving, Easter or another occasion?
 Appetizers are a fun and exciting addition to any party and I’ve got plenty for you to try.
-Whip up some Baked Brie With Cranberry Sauce, Easy Deviled Eggs, Lentil Deviled Eggs, Air Fryer Baby Potatoes, Shrimp Guacamole Bites or Sausage Stuffed Mushrooms.
+Whip up some Baked Brie With Cranberry Sauce, Easy Deviled Eggs, Lentil Deviled Eggs, Air Fryer Baby Potatoes, Shrimp Guacamole Bites or Stuffed Mushroom Recipe.
 And of course, you can never go wrong with a classic Holiday Cheese Board!

 How To Make Cocktail Meatballs